Leonard Aitken – Artist.

 “My surrealist works are wild and varied.
 Many are poetic representations of ideas or feelings which I have imagined or experienced.
 Others are based on dreams.
 Some of these works are just confections and closer to the realm of fantasy.
 Still others are purely improvised.
 These works begin with nothing more than the desire to paint.
 The paint goes on at random and the image grows and evolves.
 Often the concepts of these works evolve out of the process of painting.
 The use of space in my surrealist works is often ambiguous.
 Forms or areas of paint shimmer, moving backwards and forwards within the implied three dimensional plane of the painted surface.
 These shifting perspectives are like those moments of transformation within dreams where reality changes to unreality, or where scenes or meanings alter suddenly.
 The titles of these pieces are usually poetic and invite the viewer to observe the painting from their own perspective.”

-“My spiritual paintings stem from a strong belief in God and each day I feel that His influence is permeating my work more and more.
+“My spiritual paintings stem from a strong belief in God.
+Each day I feel that His influence is permeating my work more and more.
 I believe my work is slowly changing into the way “He” sees the world.
 It is difficult for me to separate the spiritual and the conceptual since all the concepts which lead me through life are related to spirituality.
 What is the meaning of life?
 How do we communicate with god?
 What is the nature of truth, joy, peace, beauty and love?
 These are some of the ideas I hope to explore in the near future.
 I also like to explore more secular concepts.
 Currently I am challenging myself with a series of paintings exploring and commenting on the different genres, styles and mediums employed in art.
 I enjoy incorporating humour into these and also many of my surrealist works.”

 “All artists are just mere imitators of the great creator.
 At best we can only modify and stylize what has already been thought of and created.
 The multiplicity of techniques needed to represent the – solid ‘permanence’ of mountains and rock, the immutable fleeting nature of clouds, the variety of shapes, sizes, colours and characters of trees (this one is the most difficult) or the fragility of a blade of grass – is endless.
 Somehow the landscape artist is expected to fuse the leaden majesty of the land, with the vast emptiness of the sky.
 Light is crucial.
 It should unify these two opposing elements.
 It plays a critical part in all my landscapes.
 Likewise, light is paramount in the creation of a successful seascape.
 My marine paintings are always dominated by movement and light.
 The paint needs to be applied quickly to impart the sensation of movement in a marine painting.
 Waves, splashes and reflections all need to be treated as they are – momentary.
 Recently I’ve been experimenting with different palettes with my marine work – some tend towards photorealism – others to a more highly exaggerated colour scheme.”